maxim/cx_leaderboard/README.md

 #   {{-23, :id4}, :user4,  {4,     {4,    40.2}}} ]
 ```

-It's advised to give Leaderboard.populate/2 function a stream rather than a list of data.
+It's advised to give `Leaderboard.populate/2` function a stream rather than a list of data.
 For example: it could be a stream that takes entries from paginated database queries.

 ## Features

-* Ranks and percentiles
+* Ranks, percentiles, any custom stats of your choice
 * Concurrent reads, sequential writes
-* Stream API access to records from top and bottom
+* Stream API access to records from the top and the bottom
 * O(1) querying of any record by id
 * Auto-populating data on leaderboard startup
-* Adding, updating, removing, upserting of individual entries
+* Adding, updating, removing, upserting of individual entries in live leaderboard
 * Fetching a range of records around a given id (contextual leaderboard)
 * Pluggable data stores: `EtsStore` for big boards, `TermStore` for dynamic mini boards
-* Support for custom ranking and other stat functions
 * Atomic full repopulation in O(2n log n) time
 * Multi-node support
-* Support for custom storage engines (`CxLeaderboard.Storage` behaviour)
+* Extensibility for storage engines (`CxLeaderboard.Storage` behaviour)

 ## Installation